Brown-LEMS/Curve-Fragment-Extraction-from-Image/README.md

 We provide a simple MATLAB code `demo_vis_io.m` for visualizing the generated curve fragments.
 Simply run that script with specified image and `cem` file.

 ## Contributors
 The code was originally implemented by [Yuliang Guo](https://github.com/yuliangguo).
 It was updated (by fixing some memory leak issues), tested, and documented by [Chiang-Heng Chien](https://github.com/C-H-Chien).
+Additional changes and the code for `ocv_compute_curve_frags` was made by [Zach Mahan](https://github.com/zachMahan64).

 ## References
 The main paper this code arises from is: